smaremanda/add-in-docs/reference/shared/binding-object/addhandlerasync-method.md

 ## Example

-The following code sample calls the [select](../reference/shared/office/select-method.md) method of the **Office** object to access the binding with ID "MyBinding", and then calls the **addHandlerAsync** method to add a handler function for the[bindingDataChanged](../reference/shared/binding-object/data-changed-event/bindingdatachanged-event.md) event of that binding.
+The following code sample calls the [select](../reference/shared/office/select-method.md) method of the **Office** object to access the binding with ID "MyBinding", and then calls the **addHandlerAsync** method to add a handler function for the [bindingDataChanged](../reference/shared/binding-object/data-changed-event/bindingdatachanged-event.md) event of that binding.

 ```